ethereum/solidity-blog/_drafts/2019-09-18-Development-Update-#0-Ethereum.org.md

 ## 🛠 Fixing, merging, and updating

 Since launch, we have merged 102 pull requests, making many tweaks and changes to the website in response to community input.
+Now that Sam has joined the team, we expect to be able to move much faster.
 As always, development of [ethereum.org](http://ethereum.org) happens in our [Github repo](https://github.com/ethereum/ethereum-org-website) - check it out if you want to follow along more closely, or work on one of the outstanding issues.

 We've also shipped the first [new piece of artwork](https://hackernoon.com/rethinking-the-identity-of-ethereumorg-l718w347l) for the homepage.
 Every few months, we will update the website with new artwork created by the Ethereum community - a way of showcasing the talent in our ecosystem, and reminding the world that Ethereum is always progressing and improving thanks to the contributions of our global community.